LacunaSoftware/docs/docs.en-us/articles/grant-id/on-premises/index.md

 that will host your GrantID instance:

 * **Base domain**: base domain of the sites where users sign in.
 * **Login domain**: hosts the actual site where users sign in.
-Must be a sub-domain of the base domain.
+Must be a subdomain of the base domain.
 * **Console domain**: hosts the dashboard that system administrators will use to configure GrantID itself.
 * **API domain** (optional): hosts the GrantID API.
-The API does not need to be publicly accessible, so this domain is optional.
+The API does not need to be publicly accessible, so this is optional.

 > [!NOTE]
 > Although only the login domain needs to be a subdomain of the base domain, we recommend choosing a base domain and defining the remaining